kredati/cin301y22/online_learning/2020-03-25-phenomenology_and_description.md

   * There are important differences!
 But this idea of regression is a common thread.
 Much of what Sobchack does with phenomenology is to rework apparatus and psychoanalytic theory term-by-term, with different emphases and specifics.

 Ultimately, Sobchack's most important innovation is to insert into film theory a dedication to the description of first-person experience: her ultimate target is to describe, and to explain, "what her fingers knew"--her experience, that is, in the opening moments of Campion's _The Piano_.
 She will go on to talk about meaning (meaning for her is always sensually embodied, and sensual embodiment is always a kind of meaning), and will absolutely use theory that does not belong to her first-person experience.
 But: both the ground and the target of the theorizing will always be first-person experience, described as closely as possible.
 (Those of you paying particular attention at home will notice the resemblance between Sobchack's procedure and Gadamer's hermeneutics; that is because Gadamer's hermeneutics is a form of phenomenology.)

+### Latour: Matters of concern
+I will try not to go into too much detail with the Latour.
+He's from a substantially different discipline, science and technology studies.
+But the problem he outlines is absolutely salient to film theory and media studies more broadly.
+For decades, we built a progressive/left politics based in critique--that is, in the hermeneutics of suspicion or paranoid reading.
+We located our politics in practices of reading that went looking for hidden meaning: in fact, the politics of (say) _Vertigo_ were entirely about the hidden meaning that psychoanalysis uncovered.

+But politicized suspicion/paranoia aren't inherently progressive!
+As it turns out, there are plenty of right-wing versions of this.
+(Latour's example: climate denialism; but we could also see the insistence, on the part of some right-wing figures, until about a week ago, that Covid-19 was a hoax cooked up by the democrats to hurt President Trump.)

+So what Latour is trying to do is articulate an alternative to critique that doesn't naively insist "facts are facts."
+In our case: not simply to take a film's word for it, not to give up on criticism.

+It suffices to say for our purposes that Sontag's and Sobchack's procedures for criticism--that is, an emphasis on description--is a working cognate to Latour's "matters of concern."

+One thing that's important to note about Sontag & Sobchack is that they both insist that experience, even though it's not hidden and does not need interpretation to make it manifest, is still not exatly easy to describe.
+Staying with sensuous intensity and discovering how to make it available to others is _hard work_.
+And, discovering how to make such sensuous intensity salient to others is also a problem: how can I get you to care about what I experience?
+And this is where we see the proximity of description and "matters of concern": the task is to render our experience in ways that we can care about that experience together, in common.

+### _I Am Love_
+I haven't talked very much about _I Am Love_, which is sincerely one of my very favorite films.
+If you haven't watched it, please do.
+It's ravishing.

+The thing I want to insist on in this film is that the film is doing something like the work of phenomenological description: it is making Tilda Swinton's (Emma/Kittesh's) sensuous responses a matter of our concern--it does the work of sharing her experience, albeit in a mediated way.
+It confuses the senses--vision and hearing become proxies for taste and touch--in exactly the ways Sobchack outlines.
+And it demands an intense awareness of the sensual beauty of each of its images: bugs on grass in fields, the domestic architecture of midcentury luxury, the smell of rain on concrete, &c.

+That's not to say there isn't meaning in _I Am Love_, it's just that whatever meaning you want to draw from it must start from its orchestration of ongoing sensual intensity.

+(In this, it is not so different from the more famous Guadanigno film, _Call Me by Your Name_--although the grounding of that beauty in the body of a beautifully suffering queer is profoundly homophobic, as is the pleasure so many people drew from seeing Timmy Chalamet stare, despondent but resplendent, into a fire at Channukah.
+But this is just a small part of a whole argument I have about _CMBYN_, which is informed by D.A.
+Miller's [wonderful and angry essay about the film](https://lareviewofbooks.org/article/elios-education/).)

+I think I've rambled long enough for now.
+You can, of course, ask me about anything here, or anywhere in the reading, [on our discussion board](https://q.utoronto.ca/courses/114159/discussion_topics/593218).